oidoid/nature-elsewhere/readme.md

 | Floor.       | floor(-0.5 px) + 100.9 px | 99.9 px  | 0 px            | 99 px           | **99 px**         |
 | Ceil.        | ceil(-0.5 px) + 100.9 px  | 100.9 px | 0 px            | 100 px          | **100 px**        |

+It's also possible to see heavy jitter when moving diagonally.
+E.g., moving an image left one pixel on one frame and then up another pixel on the next frame.
+It is often better to instead synchronize the movements in each direction to occur on the same frame.

 #### Shader Floating Point Limits

 My Pixel XL's [`mediump` precision is noticeably